a8t3r/finagle-resteasy/README.md

 # What is this?

-[Finagle](http://twitter.github.com/finagle/) is an open-source library from Twitter that provides a lightweight abstraction for HTTP services.

 [Resteasy](http://www.jboss.org/resteasy) is JBoss's implementation of the JAX-RS standard, which in general makes writing REST services a matter of slapping some annotations on your code.
+Unfortunately, it's built around the Java Servlet API, so it requires you to run inside a Servlet container.

+[Finagle](http://twitter.github.com/finagle/) is an open-source library from Twitter that provides an extremely lightweight abstraction for HTTP services, built on top of [Netty](http://www.jboss.org/netty) (ironically also a JBoss project).

-This project bridges the two, allowing you to write REST services as Java-annotated classes, and serve them through Finagle.
+This project bridges the two, allowing you to write REST services as Java-annotated classes, and serve them through Finagle to create lightweight services without having to bundle a web container.

 # Tell me more!